vphantom/docblox2md/README.md

 * `@prop[erty] [{]type[}] name [[-] description...]`
 * `@param[eter] [{]type[}] name [[-] description...]`
 * `@return[s] [{]type[}] [description...]`
+* `@ignore`

 Note that because we try to be language-agnostic, grouping tags like `@interface` require a name: the following line of code is not parsed for symbol names.

 When `@class`, `@module` or `@interface` is encountered, it is itself documented with a header at the level specified in your placeholder and the following items are at one level deeper.
 Since code is not analyzed, those cannot be nested and any subsequent `@class`, `@module` or `@interface` will still be at the base level.
-For similar reasons, even though PHPDoc doesn't require such tags, here they are necessary to recognize depth changes without analyzing code.
+For similar reasons, even though PHPDoc doesn't require such tags, here they are necessary to recognize depth changes.

+As its name implies, the presence of `@ignore` hides a doc-comment.

 #### Non-Standard Tags